volodymyrhudyma/blog/content/blog/closures-in-javascript.md

 According to the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript):

-> A **Closure** is the combination of a function and the lexical environment within which that function was declared.
+> A **Closure** is the combination of a function and the Lexical Environment within which that function was declared.

 Getting back to the above example, when we assign a reference to the **getFullName** function to the **returnFunc** variable, the instance of **getFullName** function maintains a reference to its Lexical Environment, within which the **user** variable still exists.